cyevgeniy/lmst/README.md

   a user.
 It looks more like a website than a "web app".

 Also it has zero dependencies, so it won't suffer from a library that became deprecated.
-As a consequence, lmst offers a very small subset of features:
+Even so, it offers basic functionality which may be enough for you:

-- Follow/unfollow profile
+- Follow/unfollow profiles
 - Compose statuses/replies with image attachments
 - Distraction-free compose mode (zen)
 - Boost/unboost statuses
 - Search (profiles, statuses, hashtags)
-- Delete own statuses
+- Own statuses deletion
+- View notifications